Compared with traditional welding technology, laser welding (see Figure 1) has the following advantages:

 On the other hand, the internal changes of laser welding are more complicated.

-Laser welding can obtain high-quality joint strength and large depth ratio.
+Laser welding can obtain high-quality joint strength and a large depth ratio.

 Compared with traditional welding technology, it has a larger power density, has a better welding effect on materials that are difficult to weld, and can weld materials with different properties.